CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

 5. The Crypt4GH application will create an encrypted file in the same folder as the original file, with the extension being `.c4gh`.
 For example, encrypting the file `my_data1.csv` will produce a new encrypted file named `my_data.csv.c4gh`.
 Unfortunately, the Cryp4GH application does not provide a progress bar, and the encryption process can last up to several minutes.
 [![SDConnect-cryp4ghapplication](images/connect/connect_encryption_large.png)](images/connect/connect_encryption_large.png)

-8. Now, you can upload the encrypted file (or a folder containing encrypted data) to SD Connect.
+8. Now you can upload the encrypted file (or a folder containing encrypted data) to SD Connect.
 Follow steps in above paragraph (link).